-Exercise your green thumb, learn to compost, take a workshop or just enjoy our urban oasis at Southside.
+Exercise your green thumb, learn to compost, take a workshop, or just enjoy our urban oasis by volunteering at Southside.
 Organically grown starter plants, seedlings and propagated fruit trees are available for sale year round.

 Garden of Eatin’